Matt McGorry: Personal life

-McGorry is heterosexual, but stated in a 2018 Man Talk roundtable that he had experimented with men when he was younger, adding, "like a lot of straight boys I experimented with other boys.
+McGorry is heterosexual and polyamorous, but stated in a 2018 Man Talk roundtable that he had experimented with men when he was younger, adding, "like a lot of straight boys I experimented with other boys.
 But that is so common and no one talks about it [...]
-I don't think it was sexual, and I am straight never found myself attracted to boys [...]
+I don't think it was sexual, and I am straight, never found myself attracted to boys [...]
 I had so much shame about that, for years after, thinking 'I'm going to be famous one day, maybe, and someone's going to find and it's going to become this thing and it's going to destroy me."

 McGorry is a police and prison abolitionist and a feminist and is interested in various social issues.

+In 2024, McGorry revealed that he was diagnosed with long COVID.